Genelux Corporation

-Genelux Corporation is a publicly traded late clinical-stage company developing a pipeline of next-generation oncolytic viral immunotherapies for patients suffering from aggressive and/or difficult-to-treat solid tumor types.
+Genelux Corporation is a publicly traded late clinical-stage company developing oncolytic viral immunotherapies for patients suffering from aggressive and/or difficult-to-treat solid tumor types.
 The Company’s most advanced product candidate, Olvi-Vec (olvimulogene nanivacirepvec), is a proprietary, modified strain of the vaccinia virus (VACV), a stable DNA virus with a large engineering capacity.

 The core of Genelux’s discovery and development efforts revolves around the company's proprietary CHOICE™ platform from which the Company has developed an extensive library of isolated and engineered oncolytic vaccinia virus immunotherapeutic product candidates, including Olvi-Vec.

 The company is currently entered its pivot Phase 3 study in Platinum resistant/refractory ovarian cancer (PRROC).
 Trial design based on VIRO-15 Phase 2 trial which showed independent anti-tumor activity of Olvi-Vec and reversal of platinum resistance in the TME.

 Locations

 Genelux Corp. is headquartered in Westlake Village, California, with additional facilities in San Diego, California.